MAgIC: Investigation of Large Language Model Powered Multi-Agent in Cognition, Adaptability, Rationality and Collaboration: Benchmark

 \section{Benchmark}

-We propose to measure the abilities of various LLMs by subjecting them to challenges against the OpenAI model GPT-4 in multiple multi-agent scenarios.
-In this way, we measure the genuine capabilities of LLMs when interacting with multiple agents.
+We propose to measure the abilities of various LLMs by putting them into competitions of multi-agent scenarios.
+In this way, we measure the genuine capabilities of LLMs when interacting with multiple other agents.
 To achieve this, we have constructed a comprehensive benchmark that incorporates various competition settings and meticulously designed metrics for each scenario.
-This benchmark is intended to thoroughly evaluate the cognitive aspects inherent in existing LLMs.
+The detailed constitutes are illustrated in ~\autoref{fig:benchmark}.